text goes here.

 - Sharing campaign social media (in the language and style that reflects your community) to help raise awareness and support your event

-- Customizing content for various platforms (Facebook; Instagram; TikTok; YouTube)
+- Customizing content for various platforms (Facebook; Instagram; TikTok; YouTube, etc.)

-Part 3 – Community Engagement and Events Support
+Part 3 – Community Engagement and Event Support

 - Planning, promoting and executing community events (online and in-person logistics)